alex-berliner/MeleeQuickMod/README.md

 The command line arguments let you set the input iso (-i), output iso name (-o), and mods path (-m), and passing the -t flag will append the time to the output iso's filename.
 You can tweak these by editing `drag_iso_here.bat` or by running from command line.

-### Linux
+### Linux / Mac

-Linux users can run the python script directly:
+Linux users (and probably Mac but untested) can run the python script directly:

-`./meleequickmod.py -i melee.iso`
+`./meleequickmod.py -i cleanmelee.iso`

 ### Thanks